 Why would someone want an Obstruction of Highway instead of a DWI?

 - First of all, a DWI conviction is very expensive.
-In addition to court and probation fees (most first-time DWI convictions result in probation), defendants must pay thousands of dollars in DPS surcharges.
+In addition to court and probation fees (most first-time DWI convictions result in probation), defendants must pay thousands of dollars in fines.

 - There is less stigma associated with Obstruction of Highway, as the general public views it as a traffic offense rather than intoxicated-related offense.